 Listing Rule 9.8.4 requires the Company to include certain information in a single identifiable section of the Annual Report or a cross reference table indicating where the information is set out.
 The Directors confirm that there are no disclosures to be made in this regard.

 Other information

-Information on recommended dividends, future developments and financial risks are detailed on pages 1, 3, 5, 10 and 66 to 71.
+Information on financial risks are detailed on pages 66 to 71.

 By order of the Board